Kael-Facon/Morpho-Couleur/README.md

 ## Getting Started

-This project has been developped on Windows10 and Linux and should theorically work on both.
+This project has been developped on Windows10 and Linux and should work on both.
 (Not tested on MacOs)

 ### Prerequisites